 Submissions are OPEN from October 14 – December 2 for Issue 7: Horror (see below).

 We are looking for fiction, poetry, and essays written by authors who are specifically of Black and/or African descent.
 And, as per usual, we seek provocative works that are centered within a cityscape.
 Writers published will be paid $20-$75 according to the category and length of their submission.
 We do not accept submissions exceeding 5500 words.

 - All submissions should be the original, unpublished work of the submitter.

 - We will accept simultaneous submissions, but please inform us if the submission has been accepted by another publication.

-- We do not accept multiple submissions for any category of work.
+- We do not accept multiple submissions for fiction or essays.

-- Please send any questions to info @ speculativecity.com .
+- Please send all inquiries to info @ speculativecity .com .